FerencPeli/RwithVS/README.md

-# RwithVS
+# R with Visual Studio
-Exploring R Toold for Visual Studio
+Exploring R Tools for Visual Studio